pascal-felique/NNCV/README.md

 ### Slurm job scripts to start training

-There are two different slurm job scripts to either train with Curriculum Learning or Curriculum Learning with Knowledge Distillation.
+There are two different slurm job scripts to either train with Curriculum Learning or train with Curriculum Learning and Knowledge Distillation.

  **jobscript_slurm.sh**: